 Greetings from Instructional Support Services!
-This department includes Instructional Design, Instructional Technology, and the Faculty Resource Center.
-Feel free to share any information that you think might be of use; please email email@example.com.
+This department includes Instructional Technology, Design, Data, and the Faculty Resource Center.

 Instructional Technology is a broad-based concept.
 Mostly, we help to make instructional applications available to faculty, staff, and students for teaching and learning.
 However, that entails several different responsibilities, including: